-Lead Implementer: Private Development Other Groups: Development Corporation (to be established); City of Little Rock Planning and Development; City of Little Rock Housing Timeline: Medium Term (4-8 Years) Funding Sources: State Historic Tax Credits; Federal Historic Tax Credits; TIF Funding (to be established)
+Lead Implementer: Private Development Other Groups: Development Corpo Development; City o Timeline: Medium Term (4-8 Ye Funding Sources: State Historic Tax Creestablished)

 Numerous office buildings in Downtown Little Rock have low occupancy or are entirely vacant.
 Due to the time and costs required for delivering new construction, renovating these existing towers into opportunities for housing is an incredible opportunity to provide additional housing stock in the core of the City.
 It will help to right-size the office market by removing available space while also providing demanded residential product in the heart of activity.
 These renovations have already successfully occurred in several Downtown office buildings.